-The COVID-19 outbreak sparked an acceleration of phishing, business email compromise and other social engineering attacks started soon after news of the COVID-19 outbreak.
-And remote work raised new risks, especially for companies that have had to build their infrastructures quickly to keep the business running.
-CISOs and CIOs confirmed a surge in attacks in the March-through-May period and expect elevated threat activity in the coming months, according to PwC’s Digital Trust Insights Pulse Survey.
+The COVID-19 outbreak sparked an acceleration of phishing, business email compromise and other social engineering attacks.
+And remote work brought new risks, especially for companies that needed to quickly make their infrastructures more robust to stay in business.
+CISOs and CIOs confirmed a surge in attacks in the March-through-May period last year and threat activity is still elevated, according to PwC’s Digital Trust Insights Pulse Survey.
 Cybercrime is expected to cost $6 trillion in damages globally in 2021 and $10.5 trillion annually by 2025.

 If you’re a C-suite executive, you know that if your enterprise gets breached, the buck stops with you — or goes all the way up to the CEO.
 And the board also has responsibility with its oversight role of management.
 What kind of coverage is right for your business, and how can you and your teams know if you have chosen wisely?

 This question may seem elementary, but it’s critical to ask.

-So often in business, the left hand literally doesn’t know what the right hand is doing: often the people working in cybersecurity and IT, as well as the executives managing and overseeing them, may have no idea whether such a policy exists — even as they file a claim.
+So often in business, intra-company communication leaves a lot to be desired.
+Your cybersecurity and IT professionals, as well as the executives managing and overseeing them, may have no idea whether such a policy exists — even as they file a claim.

-To date in 2020, victims of the 11 biggest ransomware attacks have incurred at least $144 million in costs to investigate the attack, rebuild networks and restore backups, pay the ransom and put preventative measures in place to avoid future incidents.
+In 2020, the top 10 biggest ransomware attacks cost victims nearly $213 million to investigate, rebuild networks and restore backups, pay the ransom and put preventative measures in place to avoid future incidents.
 Even worse, ransomware payments totaling as much as 7 or 8 figures are now being extorted multiple times with multiple payments stemming from one attack.

 And in the event of a cyber attack, whose job is it to file the claim and see it through the processing?

-Establishing accountability helps confirm that the tasks of managing and mitigating cyber risk get done properly and in a timely manner.
+Establishing accountability helps confirm that the tasks of managing and mitigating cyber risk are completed properly and in a timely manner.
 Before you can formulate a cybersecurity risk management strategy — critical to operational and digital resilience — you should establish robust procedures and playbooks for incident readiness.

-Critical infrastructure organizations — including banks, utility companies, healthcare providers, technology firms, manufacturers and state and local governments — are today’s major cyber attack targets, and may need more coverage than businesses such as retailers.
-Thus far in 2020, eight of the 10 largest data breaches affected medical or healthcare organizations.
+Critical infrastructure organizations — including banks, utility companies, healthcare providers, technology firms, manufacturers and state and local governments — are today’s primary cyber attack targets and may need more coverage than businesses such as retailers.
 Often, these industry targets have discrete industry and regulatory requirements that must be met, which ups the ante even further.

-But how much insurance is enough?
-To help get the right answer, you need to quantify your cybersecurity risk.
-More mature organizations, such as financial institutions, will have already done this.
+But how much insurance does your organization need?
+To help determine the right answer, you need to quantify your cybersecurity risk.
+More mature organizations such as financial institutions have already done this.
 But those that need it the most often have analyzed their risks the least.
 And companies in other less-regulated industries, including education and manufacturing, tend to be under-insured for cybersecurity liability.

-Quantifying risk now can prevent headaches — and potentially catastrophic losses for small and midsize companies — later on.
-Admittedly, placing a dollar sign on your cyber risk isn’t easy: It’s a young field with few specialists today.
+Quantifying risk now can prevent headaches and potentially catastrophic losses for small and midsize companies later on.
+Admittedly, placing a dollar sign on your cyber risk isn’t easy.
+It’s a young field with few specialists.

 What are the exclusions on your policy?
 Find that out now!
-When your systems are being held hostage is not the time to find out that your cyber insurance policy excludes ransomware payments, for instance.
+Don’t wait until your systems are held hostage, only to discover that your cyber insurance policy excludes ransomware payments, for instance.

 Most policies will reimburse you for network security, hiring legal counsel and paying a forensics vendor.
 Often, they will pay the costs of restoring data and bringing your operations back online.